|Rich Turkey Stock|

 |Tupperware Quick Shake Container|

-Set a strainer over your hot pot of stock and be ready with a whisk.
-Pour in a little of the liquid/flour mixture into the strainer and immediately begin to whisk.
+Set a strainer over your near-boiling pot of stock and be ready with a whisk.
+Pour in a little of the thick flour (or cornstarch, in which case it will not be thick) mixture into the strainer and immediately begin to whisk.
 The mixture will begin to thicken quickly, so it is easy to see whether you have added enough of the liquid/flour mixture.
-If it is not thick enough, pour more of the liquid/flour mix into the strainer and whisk quickly, noting how the thickening looks.
+If it is not thick enough, pour more of the flour/cornstarch mix into the strainer and whisk quickly, noting how the thickening looks.
 If still not thick enough, do this a third time.
 I know you sort of feel like being an octopus at this time would be helpful, but maybe a spouse or significant other might lend that third hand, either to whisk the pot, or hold the strainer.
 It has been an extremely rare occasion when I have had to mix up a little more of the liquid and flour mixture because the gravy was not thickened enough.
-If your stock was unsalted, add in 1 or 1 1/2 teaspoons of salt and stir well.
+If your stock was unsalted, add in 1 or 1½ teaspoons of salt and stir well.
 Taste and add more if needed.
 To recap:

 Making Gravy with No-Added-Fat